)

 Types of pet insurance coverage

 Pet parents have several options when choosing pet health insurance coverage.
-The most common plans offer either accident-only coverage or accident and illness coverage, although most pet health insurance plans also offer wellness coverage options that can help you pay for routine medical care.
+The most common plans offer either accident-only coverage or accident and illness coverage, although most pet health insurance plans also offer wellness coverage that can help you pay for routine medical care.

 Before making a decision about a pet insurance policy, consider your pet’s specific needs — including important factors like pet age, medical conditions, and injuries that are common for the breed — and any other specific health risks facing your four-footed companion.